CITIZENSIXTYNINE/neonette/README.md

 - for CSS, use `@import url(https://neonette.netlify.app/neon.css);`
 - for JSX, I honestly have no fucking idea, please [submit a PR](https://github.com/nicoleaoki/neonette/pulls) and tell me how to.

-Note that you do not need to import any "default" fonts or anything, Neonette includes Terminus (TTF, sad I know) as its default font.
+Note that you do not need to import any "default" fonts or anything, Neonette uses whatever monospace the user has installed in their font stack, this is to save bandwidth and to avoid loading 2mb of fonts like v1 did.

 After you're done with that, add `<main>` into your HTML and you should be good to go, here's an example of how your HTML should look like this: